Levi Leiter: Joseph Leiter

 From 1892 to 1898, his son Joseph was his agent.
 Joseph attempted to corner the wheat market from 1897 to 1898, and was briefly the largest individual holder of wheat in the history of the grain trade.
 Concerted action by his competitors broke the corner.
 Levi paid millions of dollars to settle Joseph's debts after the market crashed in 1898.
 Levi's losses were reputed to run to $10 million.
 Joseph was later the founder of the company town of Zeigler, Illinois, and president of the Zeigler Coal Company and the Chicago, Zeigler and Gulf Railway Company; he was also a director of the American Security and Trust Company.

+Zeigler Coal Company was established in 1903 and controlled by the Zeigler Coal Holding Company, which in 1998 was purchased by the Addington Brothers AEI Resources.
+The company produced steam-grade coal, which it primarily sold to electric utilities.

 Personal life

 In 1866, Leiter married Mary Theresa Carver (1844–1913) of Chicago.
 From 1885 until her death, she served as the second Vice Regent for Illinois in the Mount Vernon Ladies' Association, which is occupied with the preservation of George Washington's Mount Vernon estate.
 Together, they were the parents of: